jcasals/nagios-plugins-lcgsam/README.md

 Contact: jcasals (at) pic (dot) es

 ### Requirements
-It consists on a Bash script and the only requirement is to have [JQ](http://stedolan.github.io/jq/), a simple and flexible JSON processor for bash.
+It consists on a Bash script and the only requirement is to have [JQ](http://stedolan.github.io/jq/) package installed, a simple and flexible JSON processor for bash.

 ### Installation
 You just have to install it via RPM and, if you don't have JQ on your server, it will install it as requirement.